 - Calculate the gain made on the property (using estimates if necessary).
 The rates are 18% for gains within the basic rate tax band or 28% within the higher rate tax band.

 - Report the gain to HM Revenue and Customs by submitting a residential property return

 - Make a payment of CGT to HMRC

 All within 30 days of completion!!

-These new rules not only affect individuals, but also Trustees who hold and dispose of residential property.
-This change predominantly relates to the sale of rental properties.
+These new rules affect individuals, but also Trustees who hold and dispose of residential property.
+This change will predominantly relate to the sale of rental properties.
 In most cases, you won’t need to pay CGT when selling the property you live in, because you will be entitled to ‘private residence relief’.

-Each situation is different.
-If you have any questions or concerns about the changes please give us a call or drop us an e-mail.
+As ever, each situation is different.
+So, if you have any questions or concerns about how the changes might effect you please give us a call or drop us an e-mail.